 Parking is also going to cost you, especially since the city decided to get rid of free street parking on weekends.
 I recommend the Stadium East garage, but you might score a metered spot along Market Street or nearby.

-Of course you could always visit the Arch without going inside, in which case you’d only pay for parking.
+Of course you could always visit the Arch without going up to the top, in which case you’d only pay for parking.
 But what fun is that?

 The Arch gets pretty crowded during the summer months when there are a lot of out-of-town visitors.
 The best time for locals to visit the Arch would be during the winter, spring and fall.
 Or just be ready for a crowd if you go in the summer!